Wind Insurance - Citizens

 These recent legislative actions demonstrate the constant pressure exerted on Citizens' premiums and eligibility.

-- During the 2022 Legislative session, lawmakers sought (but ultimately failed to pass) legislation to increase surcharges on Citizens policyholders, remove non-primary residences from the rate cap protections, force take-outs for offers up to 20% higher than the current Citizens' premium, and allow take-outs by surplus lines insurers (unregulated, and often undercapitalized companies.)
+- During the 2022 Legislative session, lawmakers sought (but ultimately failed to pass) legislation to increase surcharges on Citizens policyholders, remove non-primary residences from the rate cap protections, force take-outs for offers up to 20 percent higher than the current Citizens' premium, and allow take-outs by surplus lines insurers (unregulated, and often undercapitalized companies.)

 Citizens and Monroe County